Integration theory for infinite dimensional volatility modulated Volterra processes: Preliminaries

-see \cite[Section III.11]{dunfordschwartz} for more details.
-Throughout the rest of this article we will apply the facts stated in this section to the measure generated by the $L(\caH_2,\caH_2)$-valued function $g$ used in \eqref{eq:defX}, always integrating with respect to the first time argument while leaving the second one fixed.
+see \cite{dunfordschwartz}, Section~III.11, for more details.
+Throughout the rest of this article, we will apply the facts stated in this subsection to the measure generated by the $L(\caH_2,\caH _2)$-valued function $g$ used in~(\ref{eqdefX}), always integrating with respect to the first time argument while leaving the second one fixed.

-\subsection{Multidimensional Stieltjes Integration}
+\subsection{Multidimensional Stieltjes integration}

-In this section we give a quick reminder about an extension of the integration theory treated in the previous section.
-We want to define the Lebesgue-Stieltjes integral with respect to a function that has more than one argument, see \cite[Chapter VII]{dunfordschwartz}.
-For this we need the concept of (locally) bounded variation in the case of functions with several variables, so called BV functions.
-Let for this $U\subseteq\Rd$ be an open subset and let $\caO_c(U)$ be the set of all precompact open subsets of $U$.
-Then a function $g:\Rd\rightarrow\R$ is said to be of locally bounded variation in $U$ if $g\in L_{loc}^1(U)$ and
+In this subsection, we give a quick reminder about an extension of the integration theory treated in the previous one.
+We want to define the Lebesgue--Stieltjes integral with respect to a function that has more than one argument; see \cite{dunfordschwartz}, Chapter VII.
+For this, we need the concept of (locally) bounded variation in the case of functions with several variables, so-called BV functions.
+Let for this $U\subseteq{\mathbb{R}^d}$ be an open subset and let $\caO_c(U)$ be the set of all precompact open subsets of $U$.
+Then a function $g\dvtx {\mathbb {R}^d}\rightarrow \R$ is said to be of locally bounded variation in $U$ if $g\in L_{\mathrm{loc}}^1(U)$ and

 is finite for all $O\in\caO_c(U)$.
 Then the set of all functions with (locally) bounded variation forms a Banach space, which is nonseparable.
-For our needs, the most important property of BV functions is that they are precisely those functions with respect to which one can define a Stieltjes integral of all continuous functions.
-So one defines an integral like that by starting with the simple functions $f(x) = \Infkt{A}(x) = \prod_{j=1}^d \Infkt{[a_i,b_i]}(x_i)$, i.e.\ indicator functions of sets $A = \bigtimes_{j=1}^d [a_j,b_j]$, where $a,b\in\Rd$ and $a\leq b$ (coordinatewise).
-For these functions we define the Stieltjes integral with respect to $g$ and define the notation $g(A)$ by
+For our needs, the most important property of BV functions is that they are precisely those integrators with respect to which one can define a Stieltjes integral of all continuous functions.
+So one defines an integral like that by starting with the simple functions $f(x) = 1_{ A }(x) = \prod_{j=1}^d 1_{ [a_i,b_i] }(x_i)$, that is, indicator functions of sets $A = \bigtimes _{j=1}^d [a_j,b_j]$, where $a,b\in{\mathbb{R}^d}$ and $a\leq b$ (coordinatewise).
+For these functions, we define the Stieltjes integral with respect to $g$ and define the notation $g(A)$ by

-Note that the sum inside is a finite sum with at most $\binom{d}{j}$ summands and it means that we sum over all those $g(x)$ where there are exactly $j$ arguments that come from the lower point $a$ and the other ones come from $b$.
+Note that the sum inside is a finite sum with at most ${d\choose j}$ summands and it means that we sum over all those $g(x)$ where there are exactly $j$ arguments that come from the lower point $a$ and the other ones come from $b$.
 As an example, one has for $d=1$ the usual result $g(A)=g(b)-g(a)$, for $d=2$ one has

-and for $d=3$, \eqref{eq:function(A)} becomes
+and for $d=3$, (\ref{eqfunctionA}) becomes

-These formulas become much simpler if $g$ is the product of $d$ functions with one argument each, i.e.\ $g(x) = \prod_{j=1}^d g_i(x_i)$.
-Then \eqref{eq:function(A)} can be easily seen to reduce to
+These formulas become much simpler if $g$ is the product of $d$ functions with one argument each, that is, $g(x) = \prod_{j=1}^d g_i(x_i)$.
+Then (\ref{eqfunctionA}) can be easily seen to reduce to